timeplus-io/docs/docs/ingestion.md

 Timeplus supports 2 ways to load data into the system:

-*  [External Stream](external-stream) for Apache Kafka, Confluent, Redpanda, and other Kafka API compatible data streaming platform.
+- [External Stream](external-stream) for Apache Kafka, Confluent, Redpanda, and other Kafka API compatible data streaming platform.
 This feature is also available in Timeplus Core Engine (Proton).
-* [Source](source) for extra wide range of data sources.
-This is only available in Timeplus Cloud and Timeplus Enterprise.
+- [Source](source) for extra wide range of data sources.
+This is only available in Timeplus Enterprise.

 ## Add new sources via web console